KyleGoldberg/spotify_cbc_project/README.md

 Following the rules outlined in the below link, we are good to go. http://www.robotstxt.org/robotstxt.html

+Ensure to create a file config.py with your spotify client id and spotify client secret as "api_key" and "api_secret"

 The script then follows this path ->
 *Initial Work:*
 Scrape the artist/track name from the desired cbc radio 2 program ->